msdundar/msdundar.github.io/content/posts/symmetric-and-asymmetric-encryption/index.md

 - Asymmetric encryption algorithms in general, depends on huge prime number calculations that are impossible to break if the key size is sufficient.

-Some popular _asymetric_ encryption algorithms are:
+Some popular _asymmetric_ encryption algorithms are:

 | Algorithm      | Purpose/Usage                        |
 |----------------|--------------------------------------|